How to hold knitting needlesPublished on 28 March 2020 By Sophie 1 min read

+If you’ve ever wondered how to hold knitting needles properly – you’re in the right place!
 When you’re learning how to knit, you might think a new knitting project starts with a slip knot?
 Think again!
 Discovering how to hold knitting needles in a strong and comfy position is the real starting point for any beginner knitter.

-How to hold knitting needles step-by-step
+Step-by-step guide on how to hold knitting needles & yarn

-Pick up your needles.
 Pick up a needle in each hand, in a gentle and relaxed fashion.
 Remember, there's no right or wrong way to get started – just do what feels right for you!

-Hold with your fingers and thumbs.
 Place each needle in your four fingers, holding the top with your thumbs.

-Free patterns for beginners
+FREE knitting patterns for beginners